 Saskatchewan is tailor-made for backroad exploring.
 We have more roads than any province in Canada—enough to circle the equator four times.
 Possibilities are mind-boggling, from drives through spectacular river valleys to sweeping natural grasslands, lake-studded boreal forest, wild badlands, some of Canada’s largest sand dunes, breathtaking viewpoints, little-known hideaways, and historic treasures.

-That’s the theme of our just released book, Saskatchewan’s Best Scenic Drives, a guide to some of the most spectacular road trips throughout the province.
+That’s the theme of our popular book, Saskatchewan’s Best Scenic Drives, a guide to some of the most spectacular road trips throughout the province.
 The book is filled with precise directions, detailed maps, GPS coordinates where needed, and plenty of eye-catching colour photos to show you what’s in store.
 Here is a summary of three road trips in southern Saskatchewan that you shouldn’t miss.

 1. Cypress Hills Grand Tour